Neelam17Chaurasiya/Neelam_Chaurasiya_PDAC/README.md

 *STEPS*

-1. Download the TWOBIT.cir.out  file from the repositary and set directory to save the file.
+1. Download the TWOBIT.cir.out  file from the repository and set directory to save the file.

 2. Open the ngspice